YUXUAN98/Digital-common-s-/README.md

 ## 🎨 Hosted Landing Page

-For the most direct way to see our intended design and user experience, please view our Figma prototype:
+For the most direct way to experience our design, we have prepared interactive prototypes for different platforms:

+Web Version: Explore the layout, navigation, and key interface elements.

+Mobile Version: See a mobile-friendly adaptation designed for accessibility and ease of use.

+We encourage you to view both prototypes to understand how the interface adapts across devices.

 **[Click here to view our Web Version Figma Design](https://www.figma.com/proto/7p3RiulKeoLkVJOCB1cp7u/digital-commons?page-id=0%3A1&node-id=1-2&p=f&viewport=-31%2C318%2C0.2&t=pE1aiXMhnyn9DbC7-1&scaling=contain&content-scaling=fixed)**